 Data privacy has become a crucial issue for organizations of all sizes, especially with the increasing number of privacy regulations worldwide.
 To ensure that your organization stays compliant, it is essential to understand the basics of data privacy.
 Today, we’ll be looking at nine critical privacy questions you should be able to answer.

 How Do You Know Which Privacy Laws Apply to Your Organization?

 The first step to determining which privacy regulations apply to your organization is to understand the data that your business collects.
 This includes not just consumer data but also data from employees, such as government issued id numbers and biometric login information.

 Fines and penalties for non-compliance with privacy laws vary greatly, depending on the regulation violated, the severity of the violation, and the number of people impacted.
 The direct financial costs of non-compliance can be significant, but businesses must also consider the indirect costs of their reputation taking a hit.
-Recent stories such as the massive Facebook exodus of 2022 shows that customers will not hesitate to leave a company behind if they feel their rights are being violated.
+Stories like the massive Facebook exodus of 2022 shows that customers will not hesitate to leave a company behind if they feel their rights are being violated.

 It is important for businesses to prioritize data privacy, not just because of potential legal penalties, but also because it can have a direct impact on their reputation and customer loyalty.
 Consumers are becoming increasingly aware of companies that abuse their personal data, and many are willing to abandon a brand if their data is used without their knowledge.
 To avoid this, businesses should take steps to keep personal data private, secure, and used ethically.

 Who’s Responsible for Data Privacy & Compliance in Your Organization?

 Short answer: the whole company is.
 Everyone in your company uses data in some way, even if indirectly, and thus everyone should assume at least some responsibility for complying with legal requirements.